revonzev/minecraft-python-mcpy/README.md

 as @a:
     say Hello World

+# Compile into
-# execute as @a run say Hello World
+execute as @a run say Hello World
 ```

 ### At